Wireworms

 Wireworms are the soil-dwelling larvae of the click beetle, and live predominantly in undisturbed grassland.
 In gardens they can sometimes cause problems by eating the roots of seedlings and older plants, as well as burrowing into root vegetables.
-There's around 60 species of click beetle in the UK and only a handful of their larvae cause problems, yet all of them are a source of food source for creatures such as birds and small mammals.
+There are around 60 species of click beetle in the UK and only a handful of their larvae cause problems, yet all of them are a source of food source for creatures such as birds and small mammals.
 In general, wireworms may only be a problem in ground that has been converted from lawn or grassland into a vegetable plot, particularly when root vegetables such as potatoes are grown.

 Identifying wireworms